Quapaw & Commerce – Entering Indian Territory on Route 66

 Mickey Mantle home in Commerce.
 Photo 2013, courtesy Gregory R.C.
 Hasman.

-Just another five miles or so, as you zigzag along this fine old stretch of Route 66, you’ll arrive at the town of Miami.
+Just another five miles or so, as you zigzag along this fine old stretch of Route 66, you’ll arrive at Miami.

 Also See: